Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 (TIP: If you’re driving to Squamish, ensure you have good winter tires fitted as these are mandatory when travelling along this highway and other roads leading into BC’s interior this time of year.
 You need winter tires, all-weather tires or good all-season tires that have the M&S symbol.)

 Alternatively, you can always take a bus to Squamish, and enjoy the beautiful ride as you wind your way through mountains capped in snow to reach the Squamish Adventure Centre.
 The centre is very close to Rose Park.
-The bus ride is slightly longer than a car ride and departs from Vancouver City Centre in downtown Vancouver five or so times a day.
+The bus ride is slightly longer than a car ride and departs from Vancouver City Centre in downtown Vancouver about five times a day.

 Visit squamishatdusk.com for tickets and the attraction’s official website.